intersystems-community/PythonGatewaySamples/Engine.md

 Before we continue, if you want to refresh your knowledge of [Principal Component Analysis](https://en.wikipedia.org/wiki/Principal_component_analysis) and [Logistic Regression](https://en.wikipedia.org/wiki/Logistic_regression) watch this [video](https://learning.intersystems.com/course/view.php?id=1182#section-1).

 Now let's move to the heart of our AI/ML production: `ml.engine.TrainProcess`.
-It is the core process of this Experience, as it trains a new predictive model from supplied data.
+It is the core process of these exercises, as it trains a new predictive model from supplied data.
 In this exercise you'll explore activities composing `ml.engine.TrainProcess`.
 They contain Python code (which is sent to `isc.py.ens.Operation` for execution).
 Don't worry if you're not very familiar with Python.
 Each activity has extended commentary explaining what's going on.
 Just follow it.